telerik/xaml-docs/controls/radgridview/performance/tips-tricks.md

 * Avoid using of __RowStyle__ and/or __AlternateRowStyle__ - use implicit styles instead.

-* As of __Q3 2012__ we have introduced a new property of the RadGridView __GroupRenderMode__.
-The default mode is Nested, and the new one is Flat.
+* As of __Q3 2012__ we have introduced a new rendering mode of RadGridView - Flat.
+The default __GroupRenderMode__ is Nested, and the new one is Flat.
 When you set the __Flat mode__, the GridView will render rows one below the other.
 This leads to a very good perfromance when the grid is grouped on several levels and has a lot of data.
+You can also refer to the [GroupingModes]({%slug gridview-grouping-groupingmodes%}) article.

 * As of __2013 Q2 SP__ we have introduced __Lightweight Templates__ for RadGridView and RadTreeListView.
 Their main idea is to limit the number of visual elements within the templates in order to speed up the performance of the control.
 [Read more]({%slug gridview-overview-lightweight-template%})